rossetti/JSLBook/docs/11-AppDistributionFitting.md

 distribution to model task times can be problematic.
 If you attempt to delay for negative time you will receive an error.
-Instead of using a normal distribution, you might use a truncated normal, see Section \@ref(AppRNRV:subsec:MTSRV).
+Instead of using a normal distribution, you might use a truncated normal, see Section \@ref(AppRNRV-subsec-MTSRV).
 Alternatively, you can choose from any of the distributions that are defined on the range of positive real numbers, such as the lognormal, gamma, Weibull, and exponential distributions.
 The lognormal distribution is a convenient choice because it is also